Tebeosfera

-Tebeosfera is an electronic journal devoted to the study of the media related to the graphic popular culture in Spanish, including comic, cartoon, illustration, pulp novels, cinema or videogames.
-The founder and director is Manuel Barrero, the assistant director is Javier Alcázar and the coordinating editor is Félix López.
-The journal uses double-blind peer review, has a scientific committee and is indexed by Latindex, DOAJ, REDIB, DRJI and ERIH PLUS.
+Tebeosfera is a periodical electronic publication with more than 2,000 published texts, dedicated to the study of the media related to the graphic popular culture in Spanish, including comic, cartoon, illustration, pulp novels, cinema or videogames.
+Its creator and director is Manuel Barrero and its deputy director is Félix López, although its content is maintained by a large group of documentalists, researchers, cataloguers, theorists, and collectors who call themselves "tebeditores".
+The publication uses blind, anonymous peer review, has a scientific committee, and is indexed by Latindex, DOAJ, REDIB, DRJI, ERIH PLUS, and Dialnet with an ICDS of 4.3 registered by MIAR.
 Its ISSN is 1579-2811.